 Asexuality refers to a lack of sexual attraction, or a low or nonexistent desire to engage in sexual activities.
 This is distinct from celibacy, which is a conscious decision to abstain from sex, despite the presence of sexual attraction.
 Asexuals can, and often do have sex.
 Sometimes, it's for procreation.
 Sometimes, it's for the same reason that people who aren't really into hiking will hit the trail with their significant other – they want to make the other person happy and participate in activities they enjoy.
 They can have romantic relationships – though in Japan, the term "asexual" tends to refer to people who are both asexual and aromantic, while the term "nonsexual" means people who have relationships without sex.

 This list focuses on anime characters who are probably asexual, based on their behavior, their words, or what their creators have said about them.
-Because of said rarity, much of this is up for interpretation.The characters on this list exhibit a distinct lack of interest in sexual activity, but what that means about the character's sexuality isn't always clear.
+Because of said rarity, much of this is up for interpretation.The characters on this list exhibit a distinct lack of interest in sexual activity, but what that means about the character's sexuality isn't always clear - it's difficult to find confirmed asexual anime characters.
 Also, some of these representations aren't exactly positive, and may even be offensive.
 Vote to let the world know which interpretations you agree with, and which you don't.

 Durarara!!'s Izaya Orihara is one of the few anime characters who has actually declared himself to be asexual, making him an absolute must for any list on the subject.
 In the Durarara!! novels, Izaya says that he has no interest in anyone, male or female.
 While the novel does imply that he had some kind of sexual relationship with Mikage in the past, that doesn't negate asexuality.
 Asexual people can and do have sex – they just don't feel sexual attraction.